-If you’re looking for the perfect balance between sporty handling and a comfortable ride, Bilstein has the answer.
+Bilstein has the answer if you’re looking for the perfect balance between sporty handling and a comfortable ride.
 The company offers two shock absorbers to meet your needs: the 5160 and the 5100.
-This table will go for in-depth, what they are designed for, how they work, and which one is right for you!
+This table will go for in-depth about what they are designed for, how they work, and which one is right for you!

 46mm Monotube Internal Design